 Denomination: Canadian Mennonite and Mennonite Brethren

-CMU’s Shaftesbury campus offers 19 undergraduate degrees in science, business administration, music, music therapy and arts—the latter offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development, as well as an M.B.A.
+CMU’s Shaftesbury campus offers five undergraduate degrees in science, business administration, music, music therapy and arts—the latter offers 19 majors—and graduate degrees in theology, ministry, peace-building and collaborative development, as well as an M.B.A.
 Programs offer interdisciplinary interaction and experiential learning.
-With a student-faculty ratio of 18 to 1, students enjoy a quality connection with their professors.
+A student-faculty ratio of 18 to 1 gives students a quality connection with their professors.
 CMU operates Menno Simons College (affiliated with the University of Winnipeg), as well as the Outtatown program, which takes students on learning and service trips around the world.

 Crandall University | Moncton, N.B.

 Crandall University’s campus offers modern classrooms, athletic facilities and an apartment complex, as well as a traditional residence.
-Academic offerings include bachelor’s degrees in arts, business, science, education and theology, as well as two master’s programs, in education and organizational management.
-Crandall also offers a gap year program with opportunities to study abroad.
-Students can represent the Crandall Chargers on one of eight sports teams.
+Academic offerings include bachelor’s degrees in arts, science, business, education, organizational management and theology, as well as three master’s programs.
+A kinesiology major will launch this fall.
+A gap year program offers opportunities to study abroad.
+Students can represent the Crandall Chargers on one of nine sports teams.

 The King’s University | Edmonton

-King’s (not to be confused with King’s in London, Ont., or in Halifax) offers 17 majors, including environmental studies, computer science and chemistry, as well as a variety of certificate, diploma and after-degree programs.
-Programs are interdisciplinary and offer opportunities for undergraduate research, community engagement, internships and study abroad.
+King’s (not to be confused with King’s in London, Ont., or in Halifax) offers 15 majors, including environmental studies, interdisciplinary science and chemistry, as well as a variety of certificate, diploma and after-degree programs.
+Programs offer opportunities for undergraduate research, community engagement, internships and study abroad.
 King’s is home to the Leder School of Business, the Micah Centre for Social Justice and the King’s Centre for Visualization in Science.
 Eagles Athletics teams compete in the Alberta Colleges Athletic Conference in basketball, volleyball, soccer, futsal and badminton.

 Redeemer University College | Ancaster, Ont.

-Redeemer offers B.A. degrees in such areas as media, business and ministry; B.Sc. degrees with majors like biochemistry and health sciences; and a bachelor of education.
+Redeemer offers B.A. degrees in such areas as media, business and ministry; B.Sc. degrees with majors such as biochemistry and health; and a bachelor of education.
 Most programs include experiential learning opportunities.
-Extracurriculars include theatre productions, student senate and varsity athletics.
-Located in the meadowlands near Hamilton, the campus has different styles of residences and a domed soccer pitch.
-As of fall 2019, tuition will be reduced by more than $7,000 and frozen for five years.
+Extracurriculars include theatre productions, a student senate and varsity athletics.
+Redeemer is located in the meadowlands near Hamilton.
+A new residence and learning facility is slated to open this fall, with classrooms on the lower level and 170 residence beds on the upper floors.

 Trinity Western University | Langley, B.C.

 Located in the heart of B.C.’s Fraser Valley Bible belt, TWU is Canada’s biggest Christian school.
 It has a diverse student body: 25 per cent are from outside Canada.
-In 2018, a new dorm increased the number of residence spaces to more than 1,200.
-Class sizes are kept small, averaging around 20 students.
-TWU offers 43 undergraduate and 17 graduate or professional degree programs.
+A new dorm increased the number of residence spaces to more than 1,200.
+Class sizes are kept small, averaging around 25 students.
+TWU offers 48 undergraduate and 19 graduate or professional degree programs.
 Majors include business, leadership, nursing, education, computer science and a worship arts program.
-TWU athletics are a known powerhouse, bringing home a national championship in at least one sport 10 years running.
+TWU athletics are a powerhouse, bringing home a national championship in at least one sport for more than 10 years running.
 Tuition is high, but 97 per cent of incoming students get financial aid.

 Tyndale University College | Toronto

-Like the city that surrounds it, Tyndale is diverse.
-The school attracts students from around the world representing 60 different ethnic backgrounds.
-On offer are B.A. degrees in 16 subjects, including English, history, human services, business administration, philosophy, Biblical studies and theology, plus education and religious education degrees.
-Tyndale prizes hands-on experience: human services students participate in practicums with clients, while international development students complete internships overseas.
+Tyndale attracts students from around the world representing 60 different ethnic backgrounds.
+On offer are B.A. degrees in 17 subjects, including English, history, business administration, philosophy and theology, plus education and religious education degrees.
+The school prizes hands-on experience: human services students take part in practicums while international development students complete internships overseas.
 Recent legislation has updated the school’s charter, so Tyndale plans to expand program offerings.